 Earth Day is a time to think about caring for the world we have.
 Reusing and recycling materials are ways to be responsible.
-In this activity children can recycle materials to use for painting and can explore the letters of the alphabet, too.
+In this activity children can use recycled materials to use for painting and can explore the letters of the alphabet, too.

 Painting with Recycled Objects

-Let me share with you the list of materials we gathered from A to Z:
+Let me share with you the list of materials we gathered from A to Z to create our recycled art:

 A= Automobile (You could use acorns instead if you have some.)